-Our customer service team at GrantNews and GrantWatch is fantastic, and always working diligently to help our customers get the information they need.
+Our customer service team at GrantWatch is fantastic and is always working diligently to help our customers get the information they need.
 Everyday phone calls and online chats are answered so that people can get that information.
 And unfortunately, a call (and a question) that we hear all too often is regarding schemes mentioning grants that seem too good to be true.

-Grant scams are horrible, and often target vulnerable populations and older adults, making them especially evil, and often seem to be legitimate.
+Grant scams are horrible, and often target vulnerable populations and older adults, making them especially evil.
+They often seem to be legitimate.
 Similar to other scams, these scammers offer up some kind of incentive to entice the individual to give up detailed personal information and pay some sort of fee to receive the “grant.”

-Here are a few things that every individual, nonprofit, and small business should know:
+Here are a few reminders every individual, nonprofit, and small business should have:

 - You do not need to pay to receive a grant: If anyone tells you that you have to pay to receive a grant that you have “won” this should immediately make you suspicious.
 This is not how it works, and it’s probably a red flag that it is a scam.
 Anyone who tells you to pay a fee before getting funds is running a scam, don’t fall for it.